OC Streetcar: Operations and infrastructure

 The streetcar will operate as a curbside, street running system between the Santa Ana station and Raitt Street; west of there, it will operate in a dedicated right-of-way.
 The streetcar is proposed to operate from 6 a.m. to 11 p.m.
 Monday through Thursday; 6 a.m. to 1 a.m. on Fridays and Saturdays; and 7 a.m. to 10 p.m. on Sundays and holidays.
 Trains will run every 10 minutes between 6 a.m. and 6 p.m., and every 15 minutes at other hours.
 A single trip from end-to-end on the 4.15 mi line is expected to take 22 minutes, an average speed of 11.3 mph.

 The route will include 10 stations in each direction, which will connect to 18 existing OCTA bus lines.
 Each station will include platforms near major cross streets.
 The route will be double-tracked for its entire length.
 The maintenance and storage facility will be located adjacent to 5th Street near the eastern terminus of the Pacific Electric right-of-way at Raitt Street.
-The Harbor and Raitt stops will include park and ride lots in addition to the existing parking structure at the Santa Ana train station.
+The Harbor Transit Center and Raitt Street station will include park and ride lots in addition to the existing parking structure at the Santa Ana train station.

 Although the former Pacific Electric rail bridge over the Santa Ana River still exists, it is single-track and considered structurally inadequate due to its age.
 A new double-track bridge is being built parallel to the old bridge.
 In addition, the line will cross Westminster Avenue on an elevated bridge to reach the Harbor Transit Center in Garden Grove.

-Eight Siemens S700 light rail vehicles will service the route, with six in operation at any one time.
+Eight Siemens S700 light rail vehicles assembled in Sacramento will service the route, with six in operation at any one time.
 Overhead lines will deliver power to the trains at 750 volts, direct current.
 OCTA projects a daily ridership of between 6,000 and 7,300 passengers, and each streetcar's total capacity is up to 180 people.

 The OC Streetcar will use a proof-of-payment system, requiring valid payment before boarding and lacking a turnstile barrier at stations.
-Fares will be purchased as paper tickets and passes at ticket vending machines at stations, or through a mobile ticketing app.
+Fares will be implemented using contactless smart cards, or through their Wave mobile ticketing app.

 Fares will be the same as charged on OCTA's OC Bus service.
 Herzog Transit Services won the contract to operate the service in 2020.